 2016 Truman Scholars

-In 2016, the Truman Scholarship Foundation selected 54 outstanding college students as new Truman Scholars.
+Congratulations to the 2016 Truman Scholars!
+In 2016, we selected 54 outstanding college students as Truman Scholars.
 Read more about them in our Press Release.

 University of Alabama